-|Total monthly fixed costs:
+|Total monthly fixed costs:||648.11|

 |Average fixed costs per bread||0.52|

 |70 % profit||1.31|

 Considering more expenses in the costing increases the expected sale price of your products.
-This can be a little scary but it means you are protecting your business in the long term.
+This can be a little scary, but it means you are protecting your business in the long term.

-Here are some fixed costs that I didn’t mention in the standard costing method.
+Here are some fixed costs I didn’t mention in the standard costing method.
 These extra costs should be considered if running (or planning to expand into) a large bakery format.
 There may be plenty more to consider depending on your situation.
-If there’s any that I’ve missed let me know in the comments below!
+If there’s any that I’ve missed, let me know in the comments below!

-Here I'm going to take a £100 monthly management wage.
-Obviously it's not a living wage but as I'll be baking and delivering myself, all the roles will add up (plus any remaining profit!) to give me enough for essentials.
-I'll spend around 2 hours a week on this side of the business to start with - it's ok for me!
+Here I’m going to take a £100 monthly management wage (all my roles will add up to a decent wage).
+I’ll spend around 2 hours a week on this side of the business to start with.
+As the business grows, there will be more time spent managing, which will see this monthly cost increase.

-To get sales you need to let people know you’re around.
-A typical marketing budget is 30% of the sales yet bakery margins are usually too tight for this amount of investment.
-Customers tend to buy because of price, quality or place instead a promotion or branding campaign.
+A typical marketing budget in a business is 30% of the sales, yet bakery margins are generally too tight for this amount of investment.
+Customers tend to buy because of the price, quality or place instead of a promotion or branding campaign.

 Many small bakeries use local social media groups to promote their business for free.
 If you choose to use regular paid marketing, enter it here.

-If you are going to hire an accountant to run your books you should figure in the yearly total for their work and divide it by 12 for a monthly figure.
+If you are going to hire an accountant to do your books, figure in the yearly total for their work and divide it by 12 for a monthly figure.

+Accounting software is commonly used in modern businesses.
 For small businesses, a simple spreadsheet is fine.
-But as your accounts get busier, spreadsheets tend to slow down to the point they are painful to use.
+But as your accounts get busier, spreadsheets tend to slow down to the point they are painful.
 In this case, get yourself an online solution such as Quickbooks.

-When baking small rolls you can fit a lot more in the oven compared to large breads.
-So we should be able to lower the cost of the bake to compensate.
+Then there is the how many items can fit in the oven question.
+When baking small rolls, you can fit a lot more in the oven compared to large bread.
+So we should be able to lower the baking cost to compensate.

-Using your businesses electricity bill, work out how much it costs for electricity per day.
-The oven is going to be the majority of the electrical expense, any other use will be minimal in comparison and likely include mixers and other bakery related equipment anyway,
+The oven will be the majority of the electrical expense.
+Any other use will be minimal in comparison and include mixers and bakery-related equipment anyway.

-My electricity is £20 a day, I divide this by how many hours the oven is in use each day (6) and work out the cost per hour:
+My electricity is £20 a day.
+I divide this by how many hours the oven is in use each day (6) and work out the cost per hour:

 20 / 6 = 3.33